-Men taking action: 16 Days of Activism
+Men are part of the change: 16 Days of Activism

 From 25 November to 10 December, Islington joins the global 16 Days of Activism campaign – a movement calling for an end to violence against women and girls.
 This year, we’re shining a light on the vital role men can play as allies.